Leith Hill Tower, Surrey Hills

 For the ultimate range experience, head to the Trackman Range, where you can enjoy some quality time with friends and family as you perfect your swing.
 For a more family-friendly course, head to the Adventure Pirate Golf, which is lots of fun for any young explorer.

-You can get here by catching the train to Woking station, before walking north-east for around half an hour.
+How to get there: Catch the train to Woking station, before walking north-east for around half an hour.

 Places to eat in Surrey